There are 2 events in April 2023

 Location: Virtual webinars

-This webinar will introduce the topic and consider some relevant history.
-This session will concentrate on using n-of-1 trials to estimate average treatment effects and will consider both randomisation approaches and fixed linear models.
+Webinar 1 introduced the topic and considered some relevant history.
+This session concentrated on using N-of-1 trials to estimate average treatment effects and considered both randomisation approaches and fixed linear models.
+Webinar 2 was concerned with estimating individual effects using mixed models with random subject effects, and also considered the planning of N-of-1 trials

 Symposium: Small is Beautiful {Once More}